 Are Blue Eyes More Sensitive to the Sun?

 Photophobia refers to light sensitivity.
-It may cause difficulty seeing or focusing in bright situations but it does not equate to the actual permanent loss of vision.
-If you find your eyes overly water, or that you are squinting or rubbing your eyes in harsh light, these could all be symptoms that you have some degree of photophobia.
+It may cause difficulty seeing or focusing in bright situations, but it does not equate to the actual permanent loss of vision.
+If you find your eyes overly water or squint or rub your eyes in harsh light, these could all be symptoms that you have some degree of photophobia.

 Pigmentation and Processing Light

-To fully understand why light eyes are sensitive, it’s better to have an understanding of how your eyes work.
-In technical terms, light colored eyes pass light more easily through the iris’ stroma.
-The light is then reflected off the layer of darker cells directly behind the stroma.
-Longer wavelengths of light are absorbed by these darker cells, called the epithelium.
+To fully grasp why light eyes are sensitive, it’s better to understand how your eyes work.
+In technical terms, light-colored eyes pass light more quickly through the iris’ stroma.
+The light then reflects off the layer of darker cells directly behind the stroma.
+These dark cells absorb the longer wavelengths of light.
 However, the shorter wavelengths, such as blue and green, undergo the scattering phenomenon as they pass back through the stroma.
 What does that mean?
-For light eyes, more light passes through the iris and can over-stimulate the bundle of nerve cells at the back of the eye.
+More light passes through the iris for light eyes and can over-stimulate the bundle of nerve cells at the back of the eye.